Jcali86/claude-helper/README.md

 # Claude Helper

-Claude Helper is a beginner-friendly guide for people who are new to Claude, new to Mac workflows, or just tired of instructions that assume too much too early.
+Claude Helper is a beginner-friendly guide for people who are new to Claude, new to Mac/Windows workflows, or just tired of instructions that assume too much too early.

 If you are here to learn Claude, do not start on GitHub.